 What should I wear?

 Dress appropriately for the weather.
 Although we do have paths, much of the Foundation is grassland and can get very muddy.
-On a wet day we advise you to bring wellies, a coat and an umbrella.
-If the weather is warm, please bring a hat and a bottle of water.
+During winter opening we advise you to wear wellies and a coat, and bring an umbrella.

 How accessible are the Studios & Gardens?

-There is a fair bit of walking involved, and though we do have paths and benches, much of your visit will be on grassland.
-We do have a number of mobility scooters and wheelchairs available which you can book – call ahead to book one in advance on 01279 843333.
+Our grounds cover over 60 acres and, though we do have paths and benches, much of your visit will be on unpaved surfaces and grassland.
+We do have several mobility scooters and wheelchairs available which you can book – call ahead to book one in advance on 01279 843333.
 You can find more information on our accessibility page.

 Can I bring my own wheelchair/mobility scooter?

-Please feel free to bring your own wheelchair or mobility scooter.
-We do recommend that any wheelchairs or scooters are suitable for outdoor and unpaved surfaces as much of the Foundation is grassland or gravelled.
+Feel free to bring your own wheelchair or mobility scooter.
+Please make sure that your wheelchair or scooter is suitable for outdoor and unpaved surfaces as much of our site is grassland or gravelled.

 How long am I likely to spend at Studios & Gardens?

-Many of our visitors spend a couple of hours at the Foundation; others like to spend all day to get close to all of the sculptures on the grounds and learn about the works in the studios and galleries; it really depends on what interests you.
+Many of our visitors spend a couple of hours on site, others like to spend all day to get close to all of the sculptures on the grounds and learn about the works in the studios; it really depends on what interests you.